-We’ve waited a long time.
-But it’s finally here though.
-And it was well worth the wait.
-Lamai Town now has a top-notch, fine-dining restaurant.
-The Patio Restaurant opened in September 2004, and it’s already more than a match for many of Chaweng’s best restaurants, too.
+We waited a long time.
+But it finally came.
+And it was well worth all the waiting.
+Lamai Town has a top-notch, fine-dining restaurant in The Patio Restaurant since it opened in September 2004, and it’s more than a match for many of Chaweng’s best restaurants, too.

 The restaurant is totally open-sided, with its cavernous wooden roof supported by ornate teak pillars.
 Cooling sea breezes flow throughout, aided by constantly-swirling, colonial-style ceiling fans.
 And it’s split-level, having a central section up a few steps, with seating around the edges.

 But perhaps the most popular area is along the beachfront itself on an expansive terrace, or patio (thus the name).
 There are even two tables for couples that are on mini-islands within one of the many water features here.
 And, when weather permits, tables are set up all along the patio and even on the pristine white sandy beach.

 Let’s get back to the water features for a moment, for they really are so beautiful.
 You hear the soft sounds of water absolutely everywhere in The Patio Restaurant.
 And they don’t just sound good, they look great too.
 Even the stage, where there’s traditional Thai dancing every Monday night, is set within its own pool.
 In fact, it’s actually two inches underwater!